AnuragdubeyGIT/Intersections-API/README.md

    ]
  }
 }
-Response:
+"Response:"

-If there are intersections:
+"If there are intersections:"
 {
   "intersections": [
     {